eqNj/eqN-PD2-Filter/README.md

 ##### ShowRecipes - This filter level shows all crafting and upgrading recipes on any applicable items.
 The crafting recipes can be found on magic items and on perfect gems.
 The upgrade recipes include information about the requirements for upgraded items.
 This level will also show all runes necessary for runewords on any socketed non-magic (white) items.
 This level is not recommended for use while item finding as it can be a bit visually noisy.
 Though, if item finding with this filter level it will never hide anything important.
 This filter level uses Strict as a baseline but it still shows all LLD crafting bases, as well as any and all non-magic (white) items that would otherwise show on the Relaxed filter.
 This filter level will show the recommended level for LLD crafting on most LLD-applicable crafting bases when using the 'eqN-Specialized-LLD' filter specifically.

 ###### The differences between these filter levels, relative to the Relaxed filter level as a baseline, are further described below.
-All of these filter levels share the same leveling experience prior to character level 75.
+All of these filter levels share a similar leveling experience prior to character level 75.

 ## 'Relaxed' / 'Medium' / 'Strict' Filter Level Differences

+The 'Medium' filter level hides normal and exceptional tier white and magic items 10 levels earlier than the Relaxed filter level.

+The 'Strict' filter level hides normal and exceptional tier white and magic items 20 levels earlier than the Relaxed filter level.

 ### The 'Medium' filter level has the following changes (after character level 75):